suhank/zea-engine/docs/api/SceneTree/BinReader.md

 <a name="BinReader+loadUInt8"></a>

 ### loadUInt8
-The loadUInt8 method.
+Returns the unsigned Uint8 value at current byte offset position, and adds one byte to the offset.

 **Returns**: <code>number</code> - - The return value.
 <a name="BinReader+loadUInt16"></a>

 ### loadUInt16
-The loadUInt16 method.
+Returns the unsigned Uint16 value at current byte offset position, and adds two bytes to the offset.

 **Returns**: <code>number</code> - - The return value.
 <a name="BinReader+loadUInt32"></a>

 ### loadUInt32
-The loadUInt32 method.
+Returns the unsigned Uint32 value at current byte offset position, and adds four bytes to the offset.

 **Returns**: <code>number</code> - - The return value.
 <a name="BinReader+loadSInt32"></a>

 ### loadSInt32
-The loadSInt32 method.
+Returns the signed Int32 value at current byte offset position, and adds four bytes to the offset.

 **Returns**: <code>number</code> - - The return value.
 <a name="BinReader+loadFloat16"></a>

 ### loadFloat16
-The loadFloat16 method.
+Returns the Float16 value at current byte offset position, and adds four bytes to the offset.

 **Returns**: <code>number</code> - - The return value.
 <a name="BinReader+loadUFloat16"></a>

 ### loadUFloat16
-The loadUFloat16 returns a float where the sign big indicates it is > 201.
+Returns the Float16 value at current byte offset position, and adds two bytes to the offset.

 **Returns**: <code>number</code> - - The return value.
 <a name="BinReader+loadFloat16From2xUInt8"></a>

 ### loadFloat16From2xUInt8
-The loadFloat16From2xUInt8 method.
+Returns a single signed Float16 value at current byte offset position from 2 unsigned Int8 values, and adds two bytes to the offset.

 **Returns**: <code>number</code> - - The return value.
 <a name="BinReader+loadUInt32From2xUFloat16"></a>

 ### loadUInt32From2xUFloat16
-The loadUInt32From2xUFloat16 loads a single Signed integer value from 2 Unsigned Float16 values.
+Loads and returns a single Signed integer value from 2 Unsigned Float16 values.

 **Returns**: <code>number</code> - - The return value.
 <a name="BinReader+loadSInt32From2xFloat16"></a>

 ### loadSInt32From2xFloat16
-The loadSInt32From2xFloat16 loads a single Signed integer value from 2 signed Float16 values.
+Loads and returns a single Signed integer value from 2 signed Float16 values.

 **Returns**: <code>number</code> - - The return value.
 <a name="BinReader+loadFloat32"></a>

 ### loadFloat32
-The loadFloat32 method.
+Returns the Float32 value at current byte offset position, and adds four bytes to the offset.

-**Returns**: <code>any</code> - - The return value.
+**Returns**: <code>number</code> - - The return value.
 <a name="BinReader+loadUInt8Array"></a>

 ### loadUInt8Array
-The loadUInt8Array method.
+Reads buffer and return an unsinged Int8 array with the specified size, starting from current byte offset.<br>
+Byte offset is increased by the specified byte size.

-**Returns**: <code>any</code> - - The return value.
+**Returns**: <code>Uint8Array</code> - - The return value.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |